All Concepts are $\mathbb{C}\mathbf{at}^\#$: Introduction

 Mac Lane famously declared that ``The notion of Kan extensions subsumes all the other fundamental concepts of category theory'' referring to the fact that limits, colimits, adjunctions, and the Yoneda lemma can all be defined in terms of Kan extensions, and titled that section ``All concepts are Kan extensions".

 In the theory of polynomial functors, particularly as it has been explored by the authors, the main avenues of development have been the generalization from polynomials in the category $\smset$ to polynomials in other categories \cite{kock2012polynomial,weber2015polynomials,shapiro2023structures} and applications to categorical database theory \cite{spivak2012functorial,spivak2021functorial}, open dynamical systems \cite{spivak2021learners,shapiro2022dynamic}, and algebraic higher category theory \cite{weber2007familial,weber2015operads,shapiro2022thesis}.
 Recent results of Ahman-Uustalu \cite{ahman2016directed,ahman2017taking} and Garner show that comonoids in the monoidal category $\poly$ of polynomial endofunctors on $\smset$, coincide with the usual notion of categories, comonoid homomorphisms correspond to cofunctors, and bicomodules between comonoids correspond to parametric right adjoint functors between their associated copresheaf categories (also called \emph{prafunctors}).
 In \cite{spivak2021functorial}, the author assembled these components into a double category $\ccatsharp$ and showed it to be a natural setting for categorical database theory.
-The author and Brown in \cite{brown2023dynamic} use $\ccatsharp$ as a formal semantics for rewriting protocols, and provides a graphical language for a fragment of it.
-The goal of the present work is to demonstrate that $\ccatsharp$ in fact subsumes the other fundamental concepts of polynomial functor theory as well, and begin to describe how basic category theory, as well as notions in higher category theory, find a home (or many) in $\ccatsharp$.
+The author and Brown in \cite{brown2023dynamic} use $\ccatsharp$ as a formal semantics for rewriting protocols, and provide a graphical language for a fragment of it.
+In \cite{shapiro2024polynomial}, the authors describe how algebraic categorical structures can be modeled in $\ccatsharp$ and show that Weber's nerve of any type of algebraic higher category arises from a universal categorical construction in $\ccatsharp$.
+The goal of the present work is to demonstrate that $\ccatsharp$ in fact subsumes the other fundamental concepts of polynomial functor theory as well, and begin to describe how basic category theory finds a home (or many) in $\ccatsharp$.